opium-pro/master-hook/docs/CACHING.md

 })
 ```

-## Caching is smart!
+## Keep cached data fresh

 Cache is being updated every time you update the storage.
 So it's always fresh!
 Cached data are being used unly when the app is launching to display the data immediately with no need to wait server responce.

+If you want to prevent some actions from firing (for example from sendind requests to the server too often), check out [Prevent Actions](https://github.com/opium-pro/master-hook/blob/master/docs/PREVENT_ACTIONS.md)

-> If server did't response and you want your user to continue using cached data, just don't update cached values in your MasterHook storage
+> If server did't response and you want your user to continue using cached data, just don't clear values in your MasterHook storage and they will be there even after page reload

 ## Cange caching storage